limbernie/WSHooker/README.md

 setx _NT_SYMBOL_PATH SRV*c:\symbols*https://msdl.microsoft.com/downloads/symbols
 ```

-GootUnloader may appear unresponsive on the first run as it downloads the required debug symbols.
+WSHooker may appear unresponsive on the first run as it downloads the required debug symbols.
 This is normal.

 ### Options

-GootUnloader supports a number of options to disable certain protection mechanisms during analysis in order to reveal other behaviors of the malicious script that were blocked.
+WSHooker supports a number of options to disable certain protection mechanisms during analysis in order to reveal other behaviors of the malicious script that were blocked.

 ```
 python wshooker.py --help